-“Wait!”
-Clarke called out.
+“Wait,” Clarke called out.
 “Don’t forget your juice!
-Also, if this is going to take much longer I need to give my mother a call to tell her I’ll be late for dinner.”
+Also, if this is going to take much longer, I need to give my mother a call to tell her I’ll be late for dinner.”

 But even Carrie had never struck Clarke as being a true friend for Julie.
 He’d commented on it to others, but of the people he had spoken to about Julie’s detachment, many didn’t believe him, and of those that did, many didn’t care, and of those that cared, many were resentful of Julie’s growing notoriety anyway.
 Then it all became a moot point, for once Julie heard that he was saying such things, she had demanded that he stop immediately.

 “What’s up, Clarke?”
-Julie inquired upon walking into her sitting room.
+Julie asked upon walking into her sitting room.
 She crossed her arms.
 “I wasn’t expecting you to drop by.”

 “Surprise visit,” Clarke indicated with a smile.
 He produced a medium-sized box, which he had been holding behind his back.
 “For you!”